dashpay/docs/docs/user/masternodes/setup-hpmn.rst

 Before you begin
 ================

-This guide assumes you are setting up a single mainnet masternode for the first time.
+This guide assumes you are setting up a single mainnet high performance masternode for the first time.
 If you are updating a masternode, see  :ref:`here
 <masternode-update>` instead.
 You will need:

-- 1000 Dash
+- 4000 Dash
 - A wallet to store your Dash, preferably a hardware wallet, although Dash Core wallet is also supported
 - A Linux server, preferably a Virtual Private Server (VPS)